 Modern contraceptive methods include devices or practices like condoms, birth control pills, IUDs, and implants that prevent pregnancy.
 They are designed for regular use to prevent the sperm from fertilizing the egg.

 Traditional contraceptive methods are methods used to prevent pregnancy that do not involve modern medical technologies.
-They include methods like withdrawal or “pulling out”, fertility awareness methods which involve tracking a woman’s menstrual cycle, and barrier methods like condoms27.
+They include methods like withdrawal or “pulling out”, fertility awareness methods which involve tracking a woman’s menstrual cycle, and other barrier methods27.
 Traditional family planning is estimated to be about 75% effective28.

 Role of the family of abortion seekers